yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/11. Generated vs Persisted dimension/readme.md

 # Generated vs Persisted dimension

 ## Introduction

-Dimensions play a crucial role in data modelling.
-For reference dimensions such as Date dimension, in Power BI you can either use either DAX-generated tables (*Generated dimension*) or you can use a persisted tables (*Persisted dimension*) in the data source, e.g. Delta-table in Databricks Unity Catalog.
-As the behavior of Power BI when using these two types of dimensions differs, choosing the right approach is crucial to achieve the best performance and end user experience.
+Dimensions are fundamental to effective data modeling.
+When working with reference dimensions like the Date dimension, Power BI developers can choose between creating DAX-generated tables (*Generated dimensions*) or leveraging persisted tables (*Persisted dimensions*) stored in the data source, such as a Delta table in Databricks Unity Catalog.
+The way Power BI interacts with these dimension types can significantly impact report performance and user experience, making it essential to pick the right strategy.

-In this quickstart sample we will showcase the benefits of Persisted dimension over Generated dimension by using example of **Date** dimension.
-Persisted dimension helps generate fewer SQL-queries, hence achieving overall better performance and user experience when using **DirectQuery** or **Composite models**.
+In this quickstart, we'll highlight the advantages of using a *Persisted dimension* over a *Generated dimension*, focusing on the Date dimension as a practical example.
+Leveraging a persisted dimension can reduce the number of SQL queries generated - especially when working with *DirectQuery* or *Composite models* - leading to improved performance and a smoother experience for your end users.

-## Pre-requisites
+## Prerequisites

 Before you begin, ensure you have the following:

-- [Databricks account](https://databricks.com/), access to a Databricks workspace, and Databricks SQL Warehouse.
+- [Databricks account](https://databricks.com/), access to a Databricks workspace, Unity Catalog, and SQL Warehouse
-- [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your machine.
-Latest version is highly recommended.
+- [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed, latest version is highly recommended

 ## Step by Step Instructions

-1. Copy-paste the code from [Generated vs Persisted.sql](./Generated%20vs%20Persisted%20dimension.sql) SQL-script to Databricks SQL Editor and execute the script to create the objects required for this example.
-This includes **powerbisamples** catalog, **tpch** schema, as well as tables and views.
+1. Create a catalog and a schema in Databricks Unity Catalog.
+    ```sql
+    CREATE CATALOG IF NOT EXISTS powerbiquickstarts;
+    USE CATALOG powerbiquickstarts;
+    CREATE SCHEMA IF NOT EXISTS tpch;
+    USE SCHEMA tpch;
+    ```

+2. Create test tables in the catalog by replicating tables from **`samples`** catalog.
+    ```sql
+    CREATE OR REPLACE TABLE orders as SELECT * FROM samples.tpch.orders;

+    CREATE OR REPLACE TABLE dim_date as
+    SELECT DISTINCT
+    o_orderdate as date,
+    year(o_orderdate) as year,
+    month(o_orderdate) as month,
+    day(o_orderdate) as day,
+    dayofweek(o_orderdate) as day_of_week,
+    weekofyear(o_orderdate) as week_of_year,
+    quarter(o_orderdate) as quarter
+    FROM orders;
+    ```

 2. Open Power BI Desktop, create a new report.

-3. Connect to Databricks SQL Warehouse, **powerbisamples** catalog, **tpch** schema, and add the following tables to the semantic model
+3. Connect to Databricks SQL Warehouse, **`powerbiquickstarts`** catalog, **`tpch`** schema, and add the following tables to the semantic model
-    - **orders** → Direct Query
+    - **`orders`** → Direct Query
-    - **dim_date** → Dual Mode.
-Rename the table to **date_persisted**.
+    - **`dim_date`** → Dual Mode.
+Rename the table to **`date_persisted`**.

-4. Create a calculated **date_generated** table by using the below DAX-formula.
-This generated table contains the dates based on minimum and maximum o_orderdate values in **orders** table
+4. Create a calculated **`date_generated`** table by using the below DAX-formula.
+This generated table contains the dates based on minimum and maximum **`o_orderdate`** values in **`orders`** table
     ```
     date_generated =
     VAR StartDate = CALCULATE(MIN('orders'[o_orderdate]))